top of page

 Unlike a one-off condition report, a plan goes beyond describing problems.
 It outlines possible paths: which risks are most serious?
 Which are most urgent?
 What actions are feasible with the available resources?
 When is external support needed?
 And how do these decisions align with the institution’s strategic goals?

-The 4 core goals are:
+The 4 core areas of assessement are:

 Building,